hawkwynd/Shoutcast-monitor/README.md

 # SC-Analytics
+A Node application which monitors visitor activity, logging connections to MongoDB.

-## Setup
+## Installation

-Edit `config.sample.json` and save it as `config.json` which contain the credentials for your shoutcast server and mongodb configuration.
+Edit `config.sample.json` and save it as `config.json`

 ```{
     "shoutcast" : {